salvaborit/dotfiles/README.md

-# Arch + Hyprland Dotfiles
+# Arch + Hyprland

-Clean, modular dotfiles for Arch Linux with Hyprland window manager.
-Designed for developers with a focus on simplicity and maintainability.
+Dotfiles for Arch Linux with Hyprland.

-## Features

-- **Modular Configuration**: Separate files for different concerns (monitors, bindings, appearance)
-- **GNU Stow Deployment**: Simple, reversible symlink management
-- **Modular Installation**: Each program has its own install script
-- **Custom Wrapper Scripts**: Smart window management (launch-or-focus functionality)
-- **Centralized Theming**: Single source of truth for visual consistency
-- **No External Dependencies**: Pure Arch + Hyprland, no distribution overlays

 ## Quick Start